mstade/contrib/CONTRIB.md

   + If it's important, write a style guide and make it part of the automated checks
 - How something is implemented
   + If there are no security or performance concerns with the submission, and it passes all the tests, then it's valid

+Regardless of whether contributions are contested, as a maintainer you should consider just accepting them after some time if there is no compelling evidence to suggest otherwise.
+Especially so if the debate becomes inactive.

 No matter what, please remember that the contributor took time out of their life to help you with this project, and do your utmost to keep the discussion polite and civil with the ultimate goal of eventually accepting their contributions.
 If for whatever reason this isn't possible, please try to ensure this is based in fact rather than opinion, and always politely state why the changes can not be accepted.